42Bastian/JaguarDemos/256/README.md

 ## [tj_starpath](tj_starpath)

-Variation of HellMoods "starpath" for Tom and Jerry.
+Variation of HellMoods "starpath" for Tom and Jerry made for Sommarhack 2025.

 https://www.pouet.net/prod.php?which=103622